tevezr7/Lantern-Veil/README.md

 Lead Developer / Story Designer -
 Worked on all animations
 Worked on coding in Unity
 Worked on complete combat, quest, and interaction systems.
-Mainly worked on animation and Unity alongside creating and running scripts.
+Mainly worked within the Unity engine and VSCode on animations and scripting.

 # Sebastian Garay Guzman
 Enemy Design & Blender Rigging -